Something went wrong. The page is temporarily unavailable.

 KBC needs to use data to function as a company

-KBC also shares personal data of individuals associated with a legal entity (UBO and legal representative) with, and receives such data from, other financial institutions in Belgium over the Kube platform.
+KBC also shares personal data of individuals associated with a legal entity (Ultimate beneficial owner and legal representative) with, and receives such data from, other financial institutions in Belgium over the Kube platform.
 The purpose of this data sharing is to accelerate the legally required Know Your Customer data collection during the onboarding process for new corporate clients at a Belgian financial institution.
 It also encompasses the sharing of this personal data should this data be updated during the recurring KYC update processes.
 Information is shared only with financial institutions that need this data and is limited to what is required under anti-money laundering legislation.

 KBC may be legally required to notify the authorities, for example in the case of personal data breaches, and in this context communicate your personal data.
 KBC can also receive requests about information from authorities or public bodies (more information).